PingPongun/egui_struct/README.md

 - supports on hover hints
 - supports renaming&converting case for fields/variants
 - supports callback on-change for fields
+- (optionaly) adds button to reset value to some specified value

 ### EguiStruct vs enum2egui

 - supports some configuration (i.e. currently numerics can be displayed as unbounded DragValue, DragValue.clamp(min,max) or Slider)
 - numerously nested structs are compact in width
+- currently for maps & vec is only possible to edit values, not insert/remove/move elements

 ### EguiStruct vs egui_inspect

 - depends on egui v0.23 (egui_inspect on v0.20)
 - currently only supports configuration of numerics
 - supports also enums